ncatlab/nlab-content/pages/5/6/2/7/17265/content.md

 There are also other model structures on [[Top]] itself, see at _[[model structure on topological spaces]]_ for more.
 This entry here focuses on just the classical model structure on topological spaces.

-## Background from algebraic topology
+## Background from point-set topology

-This section recalls basic relevant concepts from [[algebraic topology]] and highlights some basic facts that may serve to motivate the Quillen model structure.
+This section recalls basic relevant concepts from [[topology]] ("point-set topology") and highlights some basic facts that may serve to motivate the Quillen model structure below.

 ### Homotopy